fbsobreira/tron-testnet-config/README.md

 # Tron Testnet

-This is a public testnet so the SR candidate could test softwares updates, network topologies, and failovers
+This is a public testnet for testing softwares updates, network topologies, and failovers

 JAVA-TRON BUILD